Skip to content

 Marisa’s Pre-Diagnosis Symptoms: In the months leading up to diagnosis, Marisa experienced persistent bloating, overwhelming fatigue, and irregular bleeding—symptoms she dismissed as stress and normal parenting demands.
 She attributed these warning signs to the challenges of motherhood, particularly caring for Mateo’s complex medical needs.
 Her tendency to put family needs before her own health and wellbeing meant she delayed seeking medical attention, a common pattern for caregivers who prioritize everyone else’s welfare over their own.

-Family Medical Complexity: Mateo required constant medical management for his constellation of conditions: refractory epilepsy with daily absence seizures and severe tonic-clonic seizures, chronic fatigue syndrome causing profound exhaustion, ADHD, mild intellectual disability, developmental coordination disorder, generalized anxiety disorder, and depression.
-Luis worked full-time to provide financial stability while also serving as active co-parent and caregiver.
-The family already operated at capacity managing Mateo's needs—Marisa's cancer diagnosis added impossible weight to an already strained system.
+Family Medical Complexity: Mateo had refractory epilepsy, ADHD, generalized anxiety disorder, mild developmental delay, disabling fatigue consistent with suspected ME/CFS, and other support needs.
+Luis worked full-time to provide financial stability while also serving as an active co-parent and caregiver.
+The family already operated at capacity managing Mateo’s needs; Marisa’s cancer diagnosis added impossible weight to an already strained system.

 Chosen Family Network: Marisa and Jess Ross had built a chosen family bond spanning Portland and Baltimore, describing themselves as “sisters” and anchoring each other through the challenges of raising medically complex children.
 This relationship, and the broader medical mom squad network they belonged to, would become crucial support during Marisa’s treatment.